HOW TO PRONOUNCE LEUYEN. It sounds like Le Win. Or just Win. Sometimes even Winnie.

 OH, and Uyen is very, very VERY difficult to draw.

 Other than that, Uyen makes art in Los Angeles, California, with her amazingly talented artist husband Alexandre Puvilland, their ridiculously wonderful two children Gilbert and Sullivan (just kidding, we’re not giving your their names, thank you very much).
-Wait, they have a cat too, named Sardine, and a gecko named Kumquat.
-Or is the other way around?
+Wait, they have a cat too, named Sardine, who isn't very nice except to her own family, and is very pretty to look at.

 Back to Top